-“They didn’t want any stuffiness or ostentatiousness, but an open space that felt welcoming,” Josh says.
+“They didn’t want any stuffiness or ostentatiousness, but an open space that felt welcoming,” Cantoni says.
 They also longed for a spot for every utensil, dish and pot, with easily accessible tools for the children, who love to make smoothies.
 (Ilana is exceptionally organized and had every item catalogued.)

-Inspired by the home’s surrounding acreage and architectural details — a mahogany folding door that separates the kitchen from the dining space, mahogany accents on the walls, and a large service window that opens to the patio — Josh created a pure-white design with light wood floors and richly stained woods.
+Inspired by the home’s surrounding acreage and architectural details — a mahogany folding door that separates the kitchen from the dining space, mahogany accents on the walls, and a large service window that opens to the patio — Cantoni created a pure-white design with light wood floors and richly stained woods.

 They began with the minimalistic Atelier Collection and selected durable white lacquer cabinetry, handcrafted in Italy — which also boasts plenty of drawer space for easy-to-find utensils — and topped it with thick slabs of white quartz and a white marble backsplash.
 They lined the bar with white leather Toto barstools, now a favorite amongst the Stromberg children, who take a seat every morning for breakfast and in the afternoons for homework.

 In the adjoining dining room, they played off the wood tones with the burned oak Eliot dining table designed by Giorgio Cattelan and Kefir dining chairs, both made in Italy.
-“The home has the casual and inviting feel that Ilana wanted,” Josh says.
+“The home has the casual and inviting feel that Ilana wanted,” Cantoni Dallas says.
 “It’s clean and modern, but warm.
 It truly seems as though nature is brought indoors, and that was the intention.”